 - Warm up and stretch before exercising

 If suffering with shin splints, discuss symptoms and medical history with the DOC orthopedic surgeon or PA, who will examine the lower leg and may order imaging tests to eliminate other shin problems.
-Several conditions can cause shin pain, including stress fractures, tendinitis, and chronic exertional compartment syndrome.
+Several conditions can cause shin pain, including stress fractures, tendonitis, and chronic exertional compartment syndrome.